-This Compliance Alert has been republished to include updates from the recent Fair Chance Act amendments passed in January 2021.
-These amendments become effective July 28, 2021
+This Compliance Alert has been republished to include updates from the recent Fair Chance Act amendments passed in January 2021, and a 2021 updated guidance from the NYC CHR.1 These amendments became effective July 29, 2021.

 1. Who does the law apply to?